simonw/datasette-plugin/README.md

 See https://github.com/simonw/datasette-plugin-template-demo for the output of this example.

+## Developing your plugin

+Having created the new plugin structure from the template, here's how to start working on the plugin.

+If your plugin is called `datasette-my-new-plugin`, you can start working on it like so:

+    cd datasette-my-new-plugin
+    # Create and activate a virtual environment:
+    python3 -mvenv venv
+    source venv/bin/activate
+    # Install dependencies so you can edit the plugin:
+    pip install -e '.[test]'
+    # With zsh you have to run this again for some reason:
+    source venv/bin/activate
+    # Confirm your plugin is visible to Datasette:
+    datasette plugins

+You should see the following:

+    [
+        {
+            "name": "datasette-my-new-plugin",
+            "static": false,
+            "templates": false,
+            "version": "0.1",
+            "hooks": []
+        }
+    ]

+You can run the default test for your plugin like so:

+    pytest

+This will execute the test in `tests/test_my_new_plugin.py`, which confirms that the plugin has been installed.

+Now you can open the `datasette_my_new_plugin/__init__.py` file and start adding your [plugin hooks](https://datasette.readthedocs.io/en/stable/plugins.html#plugin-hooks).

 ## Creating a Git repository for your plugin

-Having created your new plugin template, you can initialize a Git repository for it like this:
+You can initialize a Git repository for your plugin like this:

     cd datasette-my-new-plugin
     git init